 1 9 7 5 – 1 9 7 9 (Australia)

 “Evenin’ viewers”.
-This was Paul Hogan in the days before he became Mick “Crocodile” Dundee, met Linda wotshername with the plastic face and silicon tits and dumped poor old Narelle in the fibro house at Auburn . . .
+This was Paul Hogan in the days before he became Mick “Crocodile” Dundee, hooked up with Linda Kozlowski and dumped poor old Narelle in the fibro house at Auburn.

 The former Sydney Harbour Bridge rigger who made his debut on New Faces came to fame via a regular spot on A Current Affair, a series of specials for Channel 7 and then his own show.